LSDOlab/lsdo_rotor/README.md

 # User guidelines

 The user will only have to change parameters in the execution scripts file, which has comments to explain how to properly use the code.
-Currently, our rotor analysis tool currently supports two modes of operation:
+Currently, our rotor analysis tool currently supports two modes of operation, a rotor design method (1) and classical BEM analysis (2).

 1) BEM-based ideal-loading design [`BILD`](https://arc.aiaa.org/doi/abs/10.2514/6.2021-2598) method:
-  This is a rotor DESIGN tool to efficiently compute the most aerodynamic blade geometry of a rotor for given operating conditions.
+  This is a rotor design tool to efficiently compute the most aerodynamic efficient blade geometry of a rotor for given operating conditions.
 Unless otherwise indicated, all quantities have SI units.
 The following code can be found in the BILD_run_script.py file:
   ```python

 import numpy as np